mcpolo99/Windows-Functions/Context-Menu-Commands/MKLinkCreator/README.md

 will add installer to add to context menu.

-For the moment being use :
+For the moment being use the "MKLinkCreator.exe":

 MK Link Creator Help